-All applicants to a Master's degree program must hold a Bachelor of Arts, a Bachelor of Sciences, or an equivalent degree from an accredited or approved college or university to be admitted to a Master program at SVU.
+All applicants to a Master's degree program must hold a Bachelor of Arts, a Bachelor of Science, or an equivalent degree from an accredited or approved college or university to be admitted to a Master's program at SVU.
 An official transcript with the student's baccalaureate degree must be submitted to the university.
-Students must also demonstrate adequate proficiency in math and computer science.
-Students lacking this proficiency may still be admitted as conditional students and take the appropriate courses required to achieve proficiency.
+Students must also demonstrate adequate proficiency in mathematics and English.
+Students lacking this proficiency may still be admitted as conditional students; however students must take the appropriate courses required to achieve the proficiency.
 All applicants to a Master's degree program must have a Bachelor degree or its equivalent from an accredited institution with a minimum GPA of 2.5.

-All applicants to a Master degree program must submit previous transcripts for evaluation.
+All applicants to a Master's degree program must submit previous transcripts for evaluation.